 The Fund has seen a significant increase in the number of requested and received applications.
-In SFY'10, NJN continued to run the general service announcement (GSA), featuring Kelly Rouba, a former recipient of The Fund.
-Airtime included spots on several NJN children programs, primetime shows, and on programs of the NJ Lottery.
-Program information requests were generated from a variety of sources, including but not limited to healthcare providers, schools, special children's programs, and other State programs.
-Special Child Health Services also was instrumental in referring many families to the program.
-In addition, The Fund continues to receive requests for information through the new website, www.njcatastrophicfund.org.
+Program information requests were generated from a variety of sources, including but not limited to health care providers, schools, special children's programs, and other State programs.
+Special Child Health Services also has been instrumental in referring many families to the program.
+In addition, The Fund continues to receive requests for information through the website, www.njcatastrophicfund.org.
 On this site, interested parties can access information about The Fund, including a copy of our Annual Report.
 Information about The Fund also can be accessed through the 211 information and referral system, and through web links at various organizations and companies, including but not limited to Virtua Health Systems, Parent Partners Muscular Dystrophy, the ARC, Family Support Center of NJ and the CARES Foundation.
 The online screening tool of NJ Helps, Phase II is operational.
 NJ Helps takes basic information from a user and generates appropriate program referrals.
 It is hoped that this online tool will generate new referrals to The Fund as well.

 Outreach efforts continued throughout the fiscal year.
-The Fund attended and/or exhibited at several conferences and fairs, including the NJ Conference of Mayors, the NJ Association of Counties and the National Association of Social Workers.
+The Fund attended and/or exhibited at several conferences and fairs, including the, NJ League of Municipalities, American Academy of Pediatrics, NJ Association of Counties, National Caregivers, Women in Municipal Government, NJ Association of Counties and the National Association of Social Workers.
 Additional outreach efforts included program information mailings to Family Advisory Committee members, county Special Child Health Case Management units, parents of ill children identified through our newspaper clipping service and to reporters who have written stories on ill children.